Plumbing contractors in

 Licensing Requirements

-Massachusetts requires Journeyman Plumber license (4 years experience plus exam) or Master Plumber license (2 additional years plus Master exam).
-Written exams cover Massachusetts Plumbing Code, safety regulations.
+Massachusetts requires Journeyman Plumber license (4 years experience + exam) or Master Plumber license (additional 2 years + exam).
+Apprentice registration required for trainees.
+Written and practical exams administered by Board of State Examiners of Plumbers and Gas Fitters.
 Licenses renewed every 2 years with continuing education requirements.

 Permit Requirements

-City of Lowell requires plumbing permits for water heater replacement, new fixtures, gas line work, and sewer connections.
-Permits obtained through Lowell Building Department, typically $50-200 depending on scope.
+City of Lowell requires permits for water heater replacement, fixture relocation, new installations, and pipe repairs.
+Permits obtained through Lowell Building Department.
+Fees range $25-150 depending on scope.

 Inspection Schedule